Create an account sign-up-diamond

 Directions to Trailhead

 Mount Kimball is one of the most accessible major summits in the Santa Catalina Mountains near Tucson.
-With 1,280 m of elevation gain to complete in around 5 miles, this is no walk in the park.
+With 4200ft of elevation gain to complete in around 5 miles, this is no walk in the park.
 This route reaches the top via Finger Rock Trail.
 While the entire hike is too demanding for some users, it’s a fine hike to go as far as you like on if you can’t complete it all since the views are still quite rewarding without reaching the top.
 For those going the distance, expect difficult footing and a tiring grade.
 Poles will be helpful.
+As with all hikes in this area, bring plenty of water and get your hike in before the heat of the day hits.

 Route Description for Mount Kimball via Finger Rock Trail